Epoxy vs Polyaspartic Costs: Which Is More Affordable Long-Term?

 Even when professionally installed, epoxy is still a temporary solution.
 You can expect to pay between $5 and $8 per square foot.
 You might get a slight increase in lifespan, but you’ll still need a major recoat or replacement in just three to five years.
 Epoxy is prone to several significant problems, including yellowing in the sun and peeling from hot tires.
 In areas with high humidity, like the Southeast, moisture mitigation is often necessary, costing you an extra $1.50–$3 per square foot.
 Crack repair adds another $1–$3 per square foot.
 These costs quickly add up, and the warranties are usually minimal.

-3. Epoxy Hybrid Systems: Falling Short
+3. Epoxy Hybrid Systems:

 4. Diluted Polyaspartic: The Half-Measure

 You might see quotes for a system called "Polyaspartic 70," priced around $7–$11 per square foot.
-This is often misleadingly called "full polyaspartic," but it only contains about 70% polyaspartic resins.
+This is often misleadingly called "full polyaspartic," but it only contains about 70% polyaspartic resin.
 The remaining 30% are cheap solvents that evaporate, leaving you with a thinner, weaker coating.
 This leads to reduced UV stability, a weaker bond, and a shorter lifespan of only 5 to 7 years.
 Be cautious of these half-measure systems!

 The Floortek Difference: A Permanent Investment